ory/docs/docs/kratos/concepts/credentials.md

 - `password`: The most common *identifier (username, email, ...) + password* credential.
 - `oidc`: The "Log in with Google/Facebook/GitHub/..." credential.
-- we will support other credential types (X509 Certificates, Biometrics, ...) at a later stage.
+- Other credentials - support other credential types (X509 Certificates, Biometrics, ...) at
+  will be added a later stage.

 Each credential - regardless of its type - has one or more identifiers attached to it.
 Each identifier is universally unique.
 Assuming we had one identity with